-What do we mean when we talk about days of supply?
+What are days of supply?

-Before we can explain the value of days of supply - DOS for short - we must establish and unpack it for what it is.
+Before we explain the value of days of supply - DOS for short - we must establish and unpack it for what it is.

-There are also various circumstances that influence it, including:
+Also, various circumstances that influence it, including:

 - In-store cross-promotions.